 What happened next?

 The white guy with the girl stood up and stretched.
-The black men kept talking, laughing.
+The Black men kept talking, laughing.
 The sandwich guy kept eating.

-I finished my coke, folded up the other half of my Dove bar for tomorrow, and walked back into the world of books.
+I finished my Coke, folded up the other half of my Dove bar for tomorrow, and walked back into the world of books.

 And if not, so be it.

 Sometimes the most important thing we can do is just be present.
-Trust God to handle the rest.
-That was enough that day in the library.
+Trust God to be present, too.

 * * *